BrixIA/Brixia-score-COVID-19/README.md

 The six scores may be then aggregated to obtain a Global Score in the range *[0,18]*.
-During the peak period, the *Brixia-score* has been systematically used to report CXR in COVID-19 patients.
+During the peak period, the *Brixia-score* has been systematically used at ASST Spedali Civili of Brescia to report CXR in COVID-19 patients.

-## Data
+## Datasets

+### BrixIA COVID-19 Dataset
+The access and use, for research purposes only, of the annotated BrixIA COVID-19 CXR Dataset have been granted form the Ethical Committee of Brescia (Italy) NP4121 (last update 08/07/2020)

+**The site from which data can be downloaded is under construction and instructions will follow soon.**

 ### Annotation and CXR from Cohen's dataset

 We exploit the public repository by [Cohen et al.](https://github.com/ieee8023/covid-chestxray-dataset) which contains CXR images (We downloaded a copy on May 11th, 2020).